brandons209/workshop/pages/Lectures.md

 * [Contact](Contact.md)

 * * *
-**Listed here are the links to all of the lectures given so far, check back every week!**
+**Listed here are the links to all of the lectures for this workshop.**

 #### Arduino Programming Lectures:
 Lecture 1: [Workshop Information and Programming Basics](https://goo.gl/cPQiM1)